 DROP

 • Modular synthesizers are the hardware trend in European techno clubs in 2026.
-Behringer pushed prices so far in 2025 that setups under 1,500 Euro became realistic.
+Behringer has driven prices so low that setups under 1,500 Euro are realistic.

 • AI mixing tools like AlgoriddimDjay Pro AI and Endlesss Studio have arrived in live sets.
-Many DJs use them openly, while others use them as a safety net.
+Many DJs use them openly, while others keep them as a backup.

-• Stream clubs on Twitch and HÖR Berlin have more active viewers per set in 2026 than small physical clubs have guests.
-The line between live and stream has become blurrier.
+• Stream clubs on Twitch and HÖR Berlin have more active viewers per set than small physical clubs in 2026.
+The line between live and stream has blurred.

 • The laptop-free movement is growing.
 At four out of ten Berlin underground events in 2026, no computers are visible in the booth.

-• Three currents, one genre: modular hardware, AI augmentation, stream-native.
+• Three streams, one genre: modular hardware, AI augmentation, stream-native.
 The scene in 2026 is more technologically fragmented than ever before.

 Modular synths are back, and they’re affordable

 In March, I attended the modular synth meetup at the Funkhaus in Berlin.
 What was once a hobby for IT consultants with dual-income households in 2018 has become a viable tool by 2026.
-Behringer has driven down the cost of its Crave series to under 200 Euros per module, while Mutable Instruments has set the market standard as an open-source supplier.
+Behringer has driven down the cost of the Crave series to under 200 Euros per module, while Mutable Instruments, as an open-source supplier, has set the market standard.
 Doepfer continues to build solid A-100 systems as the go-to option.
-A fully functional patch system starts at 1,500 Euros – a stark contrast to the past, when a single Moog Voyager cost that much.
+A fully functional patch system starts at 1,500 Euros – a stark contrast to the past, when a single Moog Voyager cost that much just to get started.

 In clubs, DJs are playing fewer tracks and more extended, modular setups.
-A set has become a performance, with individual patches developed over hours.
-This shift is a stark departure from the Ableton Live generation, as there’s less reliance on loop recall and more emphasis on genuine live sound design.
-At the Tresor in early April, I heard a three-hour set using a single Eurorack, with no file drops and no laptop backups – everything was created on the fly.
+A set becomes a performance, with patches evolving over hours.
+This marks a sonic departure from the Ableton Live generation, as there’s less reliance on loop recall and more emphasis on real-time sound design.
+At the Tresor in early April, I heard a three-hour set using a single Eurorack, with no file drops and no laptop backups – everything was created live on the patch.

-“The modular comeback is not about nostalgia.
+“The modular comeback isn’t about nostalgia.
 It’s a response to the saturation of laptop DJs.
-When every set sounds the same because everyone is using the same stems, hardware becomes the tool for differentiation.”
+When every set sounds the same because everyone uses the same stems, hardware becomes the tool for differentiation.”

 – Andrea Trostel, modular resident at Berghain Säule, interviewed by Groove Magazine in February 2026

-AI tools are now an integral part of the setup, whether you like it or not
+AI tools are part of the setup, whether you like it or not

-Running parallel to this trend is another movement moving in the opposite direction.
+Running parallel to this trend is another stream moving in the opposite direction.
 Algoriddim Djay Pro AI released stem separation in live performance quality in 2025.
-You drop a track, and the software separates drums, vocals, bass, and synths in real-time.
-Live mash-ups have become technically trivial.
+You drop a track in, and the software separates drums, vocals, bass, and synths in real-time.
+Live mash-ups become technically trivial.
 Endlesss Studio provides AI-generated loops that adapt rhythmically and harmonically to your set.
-If you’re playing in F minor at 138 BPM, the response will be in F minor at 138 BPM, perfectly in sync.
+If you’re playing in F minor at 138 BPM, the response comes in F minor at 138 BPM, perfectly in sync.

-Observations from three clubs reveal that most DJs use AI as a safety net rather than a primary tool.
+Observations from three clubs reveal that most DJs use AI as a safety net, not as their primary tool.
 Those who take risks and experiment have a stem detector running in the background, just in case a transition fails.
 However, few openly embrace AI as a performance element.
 There’s an honesty issue in the scene that no one openly addresses.

 1.500 €